JuliusKoronci/phalcon-swagger/README.md

 class BaseController
 ```

-!Please note that the configuration si overwriting the annotation, therefore use this as an extend only!
+!Please note that the configuration is overwriting the annotation, therefore use this as an extend only!

 ![alt text](https://github.com/JuliusKoronci/phalcon-swagger/blob/master/screen.png "Screen of Swagger UI")